Fashion show at Iowa State features athletic wear, garments inspired by Greece

 “The geometric triangles are simplistic but strong,” she said.
 “It represents the mountains you have to climb to reach your goals.”

 Photos of incoming freshman Sarah Waigand helped promote her recent honor when she received the McCracken scholarship.
-A $200,000 gift from Ana and Ed McCracken to the College of Human Sciences will provide four years of tuition support for Sarah and three successive students who enter the apparel, merchandising, and design program from 2015 through 2017. (http://bit.ly/1B5sZFy)
+A $200,000 gift from Ana and Ed McCracken to the College of Health and Human Sciences will provide four years of tuition support for Sarah and three successive students who enter the apparel, merchandising, and design program from 2015 through 2017. (http://bit.ly/1B5sZFy)

 Sarah Waigand

 Waigand’s journey in the apparel, merchandising, and design program began with the Ana and Ed McCracken Apparel, Merchandising, and Design Scholarship.
-Ana Hays McCracken (B.S., fashion merchandising, 1984) and husband Ed McCracken (B.S., electrical engineering, 1966) in 2014 made a $200,000 gift to the College of Human Sciences to provide four years of tuition support for Waigand and three successive students who entered the AMD program from 2015 through 2017.
+Ana Hays McCracken (B.S., fashion merchandising, 1984) and husband Ed McCracken (B.S., electrical engineering, 1966) in 2014 made a $200,000 gift to the College of Health and Human Sciences to provide four years of tuition support for Waigand and three successive students who entered the AMD program from 2015 through 2017.

 Waigand was the first student to receive the scholarship, which is granted to one incoming freshman each year and is renewable for four years.